arthurmlima/mprvs/fw/README.md

     ~/reponame/$ sudo fpgautil -b mpriscv_wrapper.bit

-Next we need to install the necessary python packages for the sobel sobel app.
+Next we need to install the necessary python packages for the sugar cane app.

 What this app does under the hood is calling a dinamically linked library compile for C/C++ which access `/dev/mem`.
 This is relevant because you must run python app routine as sudo in order to meet permissions requirements and for some unknown odd reason to me, pip3 packages installed by users are not seen by sudo.